AfzalivE/afzalive.github.io/_drafts/2020-10-15-multiple-navigation-graphs-with-jetpack-compose-navigation.md

 }
 ```

-`NavScrollable` ends up looking very similar to `NavDashboard`.
+`NavPhrases` ends up looking very similar to `NavDashboard`.
 At this point, we could probably create a `RestorableNavHost` that just contains this functionality, takes a `MutableState<Bundle>` and a `NavGraphBuilder` function.

 ## The Result